top of page

 “ I haven't filled one out because I'm still under the delusion that I'm never going to be incapacitated to the point that someone else will need to make health care decisions for me.
 I still believe that I'm going to be healthy my whole life and then die peacefully in my sleep after my 110th surprise birthday party, which ended at 2am.
 I'm half-kidding, but yes, it's mostly out of not wanting to believe that "it" (i.e., a horrible disease or terrible accident) is going to happen to me, despite all of the evidence to the contrary that it happens to lots and lots and lots of people..” - participant

-SOLUTION
+SOLUTION STRATEGIES

-The goal is to make the process simple and regular so that patients are aware of it, normalize it, and can easily complete it.
+Make the process simple and regular so that patients are aware of it, normalize it, and can easily complete it.

 01